From model to image

 For images where you want the rendered model to be in a real life environment, creating a simple physical model can be useful.
 The model can be placed in the environment to create shadows and add elements of non-CGI into the image.
 Below you can see the clay model used and the resulting images I got when working on the BeachBug.

-As you can see the model was not only used to create lifelike shadows on the sand, but also to add the strap to the rendering of the product.
+The model not only creates lifelike shadows on the sand, but also adds the strap to the image of the product.
 Having one part CGI and one part real is an effective way to trick our mind.
 It seems that if the brain can identify some parts of the image as real, it will be more willing to look over other parts that would look artificial on their own.

 #5 Play around with the software